GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ![Application of the contains statement in SpecIF](./images/Contains.png)

-* The *shows* statement expresses that a model-element is depicted on a diagram.
+* The *shows* statement expresses that a model element is depicted on a diagram.
-This semantic relation is obvious for a human observer of a diagram, but it gets easily queried by the machine, if there is the explicit statement.
+This semantic relation is obvious for a human observer of a diagram.
+If there is the explicit statement it is easily understood by a machine too.
-Not only all resources and statements (nodes and edges) of the diagram is easily listed, but also the diagrams showing a given resource or statement.
+Not only are all resources and statements (nodes and edges) of the diagram easily listed, but also the diagrams showing a given resource or statement.
 This is known as the concept of separation of model and view.

 ![Application of the shows statement in SpecIF](./images/Shows.png)